How Technology Increases Physical Security in Senior Living

 As you already know, stopping the pandemic at the front door isn’t the only security concern at senior living communities.
 Residents want to feel safe from physical threats and search for communities that offer a sense of wellbeing, security, and comfort.

 Self-locking doors, well-lit areas, security monitors, and handrails are typically viewed as the first round of defense in most communities.
-Increasingly many assisted living and long term care operators are deploying a second layer of technology to address security concerns.
+Increasingly many assisted living and long term care operators are deploying a second layer of technology to address physical safety for seniors.

-Understanding the technologies available to help assist with physical security is important – especially if you don’t have a dedicated security department or rely on older, limited technologies.
+Understanding the technologies available to help assist with physical security is important – especially if you don’t have a dedicated security department or rely on older, limited technologies in your assisted living facility.

-First, it’s important to understand some of the top physical threats.
+First, it’s important to understand some of the top threats that may prevent physical safety for seniors.
 According to the latest International Association for Healthcare Security and Safety survey, the top four physical security and safety issues security directors and managers identified at long-term care facilities were:

 - Resident aggression/violence